malcolm-kee/intro-to-react-js/instructions/10-appendix-form/form.md

 ---
-title: Bonus - Form in React
+title: Appendix - Form in React
 path: '/form-in-react'
 description: 'Learn how to implements a simple form in React'
 ---

-# Bonus - Form in React
+# Appendix - Form in React

 This section will be covered if we have additional time during the workshop.